meilisearch/documentation/create/how_to/aws.md

 # Deploy a MeiliSearch Instance on AWS

 Using our **MeiliSearch [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)**, MeiliSearch can be deployed on AWS in just a few minutes.

 The following `how-to guide` will walk you through every step to deploy MeiliSearch in an AWS EC2 instance.
+If you have any issues with our AWS image, please create an issue in [this repository](https://github.com/meilisearch/meilisearch-aws).

 **Table of Contents**: